BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions

 \begin{itemize}[leftmargin=*] \item \textbf{The LLM side}: There are over $270$ existing SE benchmarks~\cite{cao2025buildbenchmarkrevisiting274}, with new ones continuously curated or updated based on real-world datasets~\cite{RepoCod, ComplexCodeEval}.
 Although data decontamination procedures can be applied during LLM training to deliberately search for and remove benchmark datasets from the training corpus~\cite{starcoder2stackv2, llama3herdmodels}, it remains challenging to comprehensively identify and exclude all benchmark data and their associated tasks from the pre-training datasets to ensure trustworthiness.

 \item \textbf{The benchmark side}: Existing benchmarks are used not only for evaluation and cross-comparison~\cite{OuyangISSTA2024} but also for performance tuning and debugging during research and tool development~\cite{10.1145/3650212.3680323, hidvégi2024cigarcostefficientprogramrepair, alpharepair}.
 This dual use makes it difficult to keep benchmarks open and reusable for the community while simultaneously avoiding contamination, which is crucial for faithful evaluation.
 Recently, dynamic benchmarking techniques have been proposed to continuously curate fresh data~\cite{livecodebench, RepoCod, ComplexCodeEval, aleithan2024swebenchenhancedcodingbenchmark,majdinasab2025} to minimize the overlap between the training and the evaluation datasets.
-However, newly curated datasets may not closely resemble the same characteristics (e.g., difficulty levels and skill sets) as the original benchmarks, making it difficult to accurately track the progression of a model's capabilities~\cite{JiangICSE2023}.
+However, newly curated datasets may not preserve the same characteristics (e.g., difficulty levels and skill sets) as the original benchmarks, making it difficult to accurately track the progression of a model's capabilities~\cite{JiangICSE2023}.

-\item \textbf{The LLM-powered solution side}: Studies show that LLM-powered SE solutions can be brittle, even in response to small code perturbations~\cite{WuISSTA2023, zhang2025UnseenHorizons, wang2022recoderobustnessevaluationcode}.
-Unfortunately, many evaluations assess LLM-powered solutions solely on the benchmarks as they are, often overlooking robustness, except~\cite{OuyangISSTA2024}, which employs basic mutation techniques (e.g., operator and literal mutations).
-Since such synthetic mutations may not accurately capture the complexity of real-world bugs~\cite{10.1145/2635868.2635929, DAKHEL2024107468}, there is a need for novel evaluation methodologies that can more comprehensively and realistically assess the capabilities of a given solution.
+\item \textbf{The LLM-powered systems side}: Studies show that LLM-powered SE systems, such as Automated Program Repair (APR) systems, can be brittle, even in response to small code perturbations~\cite{WuISSTA2023, zhang2025UnseenHorizons, wang2022recoderobustnessevaluationcode}.
+Unfortunately, many existing evaluations assess LLM-powered systems only on benchmark instances as they are, overlooking other aspects such as robustness and generalization.
+One exception is~\cite{OuyangISSTA2024}, which employs basic mutation techniques (e.g., operator and literal mutations) to assess the robustness of LLM-powered APR systems.
+Since such synthetic mutations may not accurately capture the complexity of real-world bugs~\cite{10.1145/2635868.2635929, DAKHEL2024107468}, effective bug-fixing capability requires progressively deeper cognitive abilities: recognizing bug contexts and familiar fixing patterns, comprehending underlying buggy behaviors, applying repair knowledge to new instances, and ultimately analyzing root causes across diverse bug manifestations and project contexts.
+Therefore, novel evaluation methodologies are needed to more comprehensively and realistically assess the capabilities of LLM-powered APR systems.

 \end{itemize}